tsujamin/tsu0/README.md

 tsu0
 ====

-a mu0 implementation in verilog rtl
+an extended mu0 implementation in verilog rtl

 compilation
 ===========